- What are migraine headaches?

 What are migraine headaches?

-Migraine headaches are common and usually more intense than most other headaches.
-They often are recurrent and have associated symptoms such as nausea, vomiting, sensitivity to light, and in some people, warning symptoms, termed auras, that a migraine headache is going to develop.
-Some people may have throbbing pain on one side of the head.
+Migraine headaches are considered a neurological disorder that is common and usually more intense than most other headaches.
+They often are recurrent and have associated symptoms such as nausea, vomiting, and sensitivity to light.

 The medical experts (American Headache Society or AHS and American Academy of Neurology or AAN) that treat people with migraine headaches offered in 2012 extensive recommendations (guidelines) for medical treatments to prevent migraines.
 They are as follows:

 Should be offered to patients requiring migraine prophylaxis

 - Divalproex/sodium valproate: 400 to 1000 mg/day